fomightez/sequencework/RetrieveSeq/README.md

 ## Description of each script
 - `GetmRNAforProtein.py`      protein --> mRNA

->`GetmRNAforProtein.py` takes a list of protein sequence records in FASTA format and gets the mRNA sequence correspoding to each.
+>`GetmRNAforProtein.py` takes a list of protein sequence records in FASTA format and gets the mRNA sequence corresponding to each.

 #####example of input and output for GetmRNAforProtein.py: